mohamadhassan2/download-github-security-vulnerabilities-/README.md

 __How to run:__
 1)Execute:   python mycode.py   (used python v3.12.3)
 2)You may encounter git API rate limitation:
-      You can also try creating a git token:(https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+      Try creating a git token:(https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 Add your token to a file (git_token.txt); then use the CLI to authenticate.
 Example: gh auth login --with-token < git_token.txt

 __Useful links:__
 https://www.w3schools.com/python/ref_requests_response.asp